 - Anxiety medication

 - Opiate pain medication

-In the 12-step community, many people believe psychological disorders can be managed by further dedication to the program and trust in the higher power.
+In the 12-step community, many people believe psychological disorders treatment in FL benefits with a further dedication to the support program and trust in the higher power.

 Anecdotes of this way of thinking are not hard to come by.
 Some people have been known to break up with their sponsors over a disagreement of what constitutes true sobriety.
 The conflict has become so pervasive that Alcoholics Anonymous has publicly addressed the issue in their pamphlet The AA Member – Medications and Other Drugs.